The effects of climate change pose a greater threat to hawksbill turtles in Seychelles than poaching, according to a local conservationist.

 Hawksbills turtles are found throughout the world’s tropical oceans, predominantly coral reefs.
 They are listed as critically endangered on the red list of the International Union for Conservation of Nature.

 During the turtle nesting season, which starts in October and ends in March, conservation officers closely monitor beaches all over Seychelles on a daily basis.
 Once a nest has been marked, officers will continue to monitor it to ensure it isn’t disturbed by humans or predators.
-Once the little turtles are hatched, they are counted and recorded, and then returned to the sea.
+After the little turtles are hatched, they are counted and recorded, and then returned to the sea.

 The environment ministry has said that the help of other organisations is crucial for turtle conservation, and several organisations are working tirelessly to protect these turtles.
-Once such outfit is the Seychelles branch of Save Our Seas Foundation.
+One such outfit is the Seychelles branch of Save Our Seas Foundation.

 Save Our Seas Foundation is a global ocean conservation organisation and runs a research centre on D’Arros Island and St Jospeh Atoll.
 Beaches there are very important places for mother hawksbill turtles to lay their eggs during nesting season.
 Turtle conservation legend, Dr Jeanne Mortimer, known locally as Madame Torti, has spent nearly 15 years managing a turtle-monitoring programme there, training Seychellois monitors and mentoring students.